matrix-org/synapse/demo/README.md

 Requires you to have a [Synapse development environment setup](https://matrix-org.github.io/synapse/develop/development/contributing_guide.html#4-install-the-dependencies).

-The demo setup allows running three federation Synapse servers on ports 8080, 8081 and 8082, with host names localhost:8080, localhost:8081, localhost:8082, respectively.
+The demo setup allows running three federation Synapse servers, with server names `localhost:8480`, `localhost:8481`, and `localhost:8482`.

-You can access them via any Matrix client, but note that it must be able to talk HTTP (not HTTPS) to localhost.
+You can access them via any Matrix client over HTTP at `localhost:808{1,2,3}` or over HTTPS at `localhost:848{1,2,3}`.

 To enable the servers to communicate, self-signed SSL certificates are generated and the servers are configured in a highly insecure way, including: